 Equally important is the team of people who have generously offered their time and experience to work as Trustees on the Board for SNAPS.
 The current Board is:

 - Howard Pickles (Treasurer)

 - Simon Featherstone

 - Victoria Moss

 How can I help?

 To start with, come along to a Saturday session, and see what a SNAPS session looks like, and meet some of the team and our wonderful families.
 You could volunteer to help out with our Saturdays, or support us behind the scenes by becoming a Trustee, or providing some other direct support.
-Or you could fundraise for us.
-We are always open to new ideas!
+You can also fundraise for us – we are always open to new ideas!